Content on this page was generated by AI and has not been manually reviewed.

 What if EdgeRouter isn’t officially supported for OpenVPN on Proton VPN?

 If EdgeRouter isn’t officially supported for your Proton VPN config, the recommended path is to use a dedicated VPN router behind EdgeRouter Setup A. This approach provides reliability, easier troubleshooting, and complete VPN coverage for all devices.
-Fastest free vpn in india
+Mullvad vpn chrome extension 2026

 How do I test if my setup is working correctly after configuration?